omveer7850/cp-analytics/README.md

 ---

 ## 📖 Project Overview
-CP Tracker is a professional, unified developer dashboard engineered to track, visualize, and benchmark competitive programming performance across multiple global platforms including LeetCode, Codeforces, AtCoder, and CodeChef.
+CP Analytics is a professional, unified developer dashboard engineered to track, visualize, and benchmark competitive programming performance across multiple global platforms including LeetCode, Codeforces, AtCoder, and CodeChef.
 Designed for developers who value data-driven growth, this tool streamlines the process of monitoring technical progression and comparing performance against peers.

 ---